mkaz.blog

 println!("{}", i);

-Convert Number to any Number Base String
+Convert Integer to any Number Base String

 To convert a number to a string in any number base, use the format!() macro specifing, b for binary, o for octal, x for Hex (or X for HEX).
 Here are some examples: